noynaert/vue3act311/notes/0010_Getting_Started.md

 * Third-party libraries
 * Approach to structuring the application
 * Gives modern look and feel.
 (Behaves more like a mobile app)  Moves quickly.
 Data is loaded behind the scene as much as possible.
-* Allows focus on buisiness models, rather than mechanics of rendering
+* Allows focus on business models, rather than mechanics of rendering

 You can use Vue to control just part of a page.
 Or it can be all of the screen.
 For example, could just do a chat app or a sidebar.